-The New Federal Budget Proposal Could Mean A Drastic Cut For Libraries, But You Can Help In An Easy Way
+The New Federal Budget Could Be Disastrous For Libraries, But Here's One Way You Can Act

 Since Donald Trump took office in December 2017, not a month has gone by that I haven't had to call my representatives to urge them to stop the newly empowered GOP from legislating irresponsibly, and Feb.
 2018 has been no different.
 Now, according to the FY2019 budget released earlier this month, the White House is proposing serious some serious funding cuts to libraries, and this bookworm is just one of the many resistance readers ready to fight back.

 For the second year in a row, the Trump administration has made it clear they do not understand how essential libraries are to the American public.
 Earlier this month, the White House released its proposed FY2019 budget which once again called for the elimination of the Institute for Museum and Library Services (IMLS) and the hundreds of millions of dollars the Library Services and Technology Act (LSTA) it provides libraries around the country.
 In addition, the new budget calls for serious cuts and, in some cases, the complete elimination of several key federal programs that help sustain libraries and their services, including the Department of Education's popular Innovative Approaches to Literacy initiative.

 In a statement, American Library Association President Jim Neal explained exactly why the White House's budget proposal was so problematic.